svetee/Election_Analysis/README.md

 ## Election-Audit Results:

-The analysis of the election show that:
+The election audit shows:

-* There were 369,711 votes cast in the election.
+* A total of 369,711 votes cast in the election.
 * The candidates were:
 	- Charles Casper Stockham
 	- Diana DeGette